heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 ### Writing binary data

-- Most simple way is to write byte by byte (not efficient)
+- Most simple way is to write byte by byte (not efficient).
-- `OutputStream` and `FileOutputStream` classes are used to write binary data
+- `OutputStream` and `FileOutputStream` classes are used to write binary data.
-- Let's have a look at the code example `BinaryWriteFileExample`
+- Let's have a look at the example `BinaryWriteFileExample`.

 ![bg right:45% w:90%](./images/processing-binary-data.png)